Kateryna Pavlenko: Career

+On August 24, 2023, Pavlenko, under the pseudonym Monokate, released "Vorozhyla", a soundtrack to the Ukrainian action drama film Dovbush, in which she also played the role of a Carpathian molfar.

 Go_A

 Pavlenko originally joined the electro-folk band Go_A as a backup singer in 2012, but she is now the lead singer.
 Their first single, "Koliada" (Коляда), came out in 2012, but the band didn't gain much recognition until 2015, when they released "Vesnyanka" (Веснянка), which was number one in the 10Dance chart of the Ukrainian Kiss FM radio station, and was elected 'discovery of the year' by the same radio station.
 Their debut album Idy Na Zvuk (Іди на звук) was released in 2016.

 Eurovision Song Contest

 In early 2020, Pavlenko, along with the band, competed in Vidbir 2020, the Ukrainian National Selection for the Eurovision Song Contest 2020 with the song "Solovey".
 In the final, they won both the jury and televote which meant they would represent Ukraine at Eurovision 2020 but due to the COVID-19 pandemic, the competition was cancelled.

 Go_A represented Ukraine the next year at Eurovision 2021 with the song "Shum".
 They placed 5th overall, but came 2nd in the public vote.
 "Shum" reached 1st place in the global Spotify Viral 50 on May 24.

 Pavlenko was also the Ukrainian jury spokesperson at the Eurovision Song Contest 2022.
 She awarded the United Kingdom their first twelve-point vote since 2017.